joshbruce/fourth-earth-raw/public/content.md

 1. character intent,
 2. assigned difficulty using qualities of  the opposing force (see “Difficulty” section),
-3. opportunity for the player to reduce difficulty, and
+3. opportunity for the player to reduce difficulty (if reduction is available), and
 4. player roll, if applicable.

 Actions are considered resolved when at least the following questions are answered: